mtinife/basic-pack/README.md

 Folder structure with Vanilla everything and sass.

-Quick folder structure for smaple and not complex application Used mostly for Static web apps/pages
+Quick folder structure for smaple and not complex application Used mostly for Static web apps/pages.

+Quick note this file structure works well with Visual Studio Code as it's my editor of choice.
+Keep in mind this may not work on other editor as is you are going to have to change somethings.

 The overall structure: